torquebox/torquebox.org/news/2011-08-23-stomp-chat-demo-part2.md

 The user's web-based session is available to every Stomplet, and it can be used to enforce identity.
-It also ensures that the `recipient` header is set to the value of `public`, taking the burden off the browser client.
+It also ensures that the `recipient` header is set to the value of `public`, taking the burden off the browser-based client.

-The then uses the `send_to(...)` method of `JmsStomplet` to convert and deliver a STOMP message to a JMS destination, which was obtained through injection.
+The Stomplet then uses the `send_to(...)` method of `JmsStomplet` to convert and deliver a STOMP message to a JMS destination, which was obtained through injection.

 <pre class="syntax ruby"># public_stomplet.rb